 Policies and Procedures

-The following regulations applies for the online 2020 Pre-College Programme:
+The following regulations apply to the Pre-College Programme:

 A certificate of completion will be awarded to students who:

 - Fully respect the code of conduct and academic integrity,

 - Attend and fully participate in all classes,

 - Take the final exam,

 - Complete the programme and professor evaluation survey at the end of the session.